bcdev/h2ops/README.md

 # MLOps Project Template

-A comprehensive template for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, `JupyterLab` and `Minio`.
+A comprehensive template (_in-development_) for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, `JupyterLab` and `Minio`.

+**Please note**:
-Please note: this template has only been tested on Linux Ubuntu and it works as expected.
+This template has only been tested on Linux Ubuntu and it works as expected.
 As we have not tested it yet on Windows, we are not sure if it works in there.

 ## Overview